bichanna/Foray/README.md

     <h1>The Foray Programming Language</h1>
 </div>

 WARNING!!
-THIS LANGUAGE IS JUST A TOY LANGUAGE.
+THIS LANGUAGE IS JUST A TOY.

 I made the foray into Julia on the day 2022 started.